alexose/sieve/README.md

 Sieve is a general-purpose middleman to help you write client-side applications in an instant.
 It serves many purposes:

 * Acts as a proxy for APIs that don't support JSONP
-	* Minifies, caches, and eliminates excess fields
+* Simplifies excessively verbose responses using JSONSelect
-	* Combines HTTP requests
+* Combines multiple HTTP requests into one

+And soon:

 * Provides methods for using XPath
 * Makes writing tests easy and automatic

 Sieve is provided as a node module and only has one dependency.
 It's probably not something you want to use in production, though.
 Not yet.